Long Layover? How To Sleep At An Airport Like A Pro

 1) Pack a change of clothing:

 My husband and I were stuck in an airport in Colorado when the airport was snowed in.
-Having a change of clothes was the pick-me-up we needed to feel a little fresher the next morning.
-When my daughter spilled hot chocolate all over her dress in Switzerland, I broke out her spare clothes.
-Mommy to the rescue!
+Having a change of clothes was the pick-me-up we needed to feel a little fresher the following day.

 2) Pack a toiletry bag full of basic toiletries:

-I sometimes pack vaseline because it has so many uses.
+I sometimes pack Vaseline because it has so many uses.

 Don’t forget that each liquid container cannot contain more than 3.4 fluid ounces or 100 ml.